mckornfield/goodman-cookbook/_about/02-a-note-on-ingredients-and-techniques.md

 <br><br>
 For shrimp, mix one-quarter cup salt in two quarts of water and brine the shrimp for one-half hour in the refrigerator.
 Rinse and pat city.
 <br><br>
 <b>Chicken</b>: While more expensive, we much prefer the taste and texture of kosher or free range chickens.
-The meat is firm and does not have that “chickcny” taste.
+The meat is firm and does not have that “chickeny” taste.
 Try one and see if you like the difference.